Your essential sewing machine thread guide

 Choosing your sewing thread

 Alongside your sewing machine and your fabric, thread is one of the most essential parts of any project.
-It can be tempting to overlook thread and use a bad quality one or a spool that you’ve had in your stash for years, but using the correct thread for your project is important, as is using quality thread.
+It can be tempting to overlook thread and use a bad quality one or a spool that you’ve had in your stash for years.
+However, using the correct thread for your project is important, as is using quality thread.

-Although an all-purpose polyester thread will work well on most material, the general rule is to use the same type of thread as the fabric.
-So, for example, if you’re sewing with 100% cotton material, use 100% cotton thread and match the thread weight to your fabric.
+An all-purpose polyester thread works well for most fabrics, but as a general rule, use the same type of thread as your material.
+For example, if you’re sewing with 100% cotton, choose 100% cotton thread and match the thread weight to your fabric.

 Sometimes your sewing pattern or instructions will give you advice on which type of thread you should use.
 If you can’t find an exact colour match, choose a thread one to two shades darker than the fabric, as light thread will stand out more.